manuzhang/storm-benchmark/README.md

     benchmark/bin/run-all.sh
   ```

-5. Check results.
+5. Check.
 The benchmark results will be stored at config path METRICS_PATH(default is: /root/benchmark/reports).
 It contains througput data and latency of the whole cluster.

  The result of wordcount contains two files